There's absolutely nothin' "anti-cowboy" about it...I like to go 4-wheelin'

 Dear Lord: Please Bless and heal this land with your grace and power.

-Help us to realize YOU are in charge as you were, as you are
+Help us to realize YOU are in charge as you were, as you are now and like

 you'll be in the future.
-Forgive us for "straying off the trail" of what's
+Forgive us for "straying off the trail" of what's right

 and what's wrong and help us to appreciate what you've blessed us with,